mklabs/jquery-startr/README.markdown

 * [On Rolling Your Own](http://blog.rebeccamurphey.com/on-rolling-your-own) - Rebecca Murphey

 Please keep in mind that this project and the guidelines that it tries to promote are fairly unopinionated, they're just suggestions and recommendations.

+## TODO

+Just so much todo......................

+1. Structure repo to either use submodule or a shell script to get all external dependencies (jQuery, jQuery UI, require, htmL5boilerplate, underscore and so on)
+2. Dig in build process and optimization build (integrate requirejs build script with h5b one)
+3. ASM for all external dependencies and components (maybe in another branch)?
+4. docs, docs, docs!
+5. Examples and starter sample app
+6. Work on startr specific components (that needs further development/testing)
+  1. Router alternative to Sammy based on [Paul Irish's DOM-based Javascript Execution pattern](http://paulirish.com/2009/markup-based-unobtrusive-comprehensive-dom-ready-execution/)
+  2. A simple model layer and RESTful abstraction.